dividedsky/dev_journal/content/blog/week-one/index.md

 However, Chaya came up with the much cleaner solution of adding the truncate statement to the seeds, so I adopted that strategy:
 ![truncating in the seed file](./seed_file.png)

-# Part Two - Milestone Reflections
+# Part Two: Milestone Reflections
 During the beginning of the week when we were analyzing the project specifications and analyzing the TDD, I quite a bit of time researching what database we should use and how to design the schema.
 We discussed whether to use a relational database such as Postgres or MySQL or a nonrelational database such as MongoDB.

 In the end, we decided to go with a relational database and settled on Postgres.
 Postgres provides functionality similar to SQLite3, which we all have had some experience with at Lambda, but is more robust and more of a production-grade database.
 It also integrates much better with Heroku, which is where we are deploying our back end.